wilbertcr/fullstack-nanodegree-vm/vagrant/restaurant_menu/README.md

 The shared directory is located at /vagrant
 To access your shared files: cd /vagrant```

-#Installation

-First you need to setup the database, in the vagrant machine:
+*You need to setup the database, in the vagrant machine:

 `$cd /vagrant/restaurant_menu`

 `$./build_and_run.sh`

 The script will ask you to confirm installation of Node.js and NPM(Needed for react).
 After you do that, it should set everything up on its own.
+It will be a while, about 5 to 10 minutes.
 When the script ends, you should see this:

 ```
 ...